SS-LLD/visitor/README.md

 # visitor

-Add new Functionality to Objects without modify existing structure.
+This pattern is ideal when you need to add new functionality to objects without modifying their structure.
+It's particularly useful in scenarios where the object structure is stable, but new operations are frequently needed.
 1. This design pattern is to solve Open/Close principle and single responsibility principle.
 2. This design pattern uses double dispatch.